-We’ve spent some time focusing on stroke recognition, but today we focus on a condition that often gets confused with a stroke.
+We’ve spent a few days focusing on stroke recognition, but today we focus on a condition that often gets confused with a stroke.
 Bell’s palsy is a paralysis of the facial nerve, caused by inflammation or other irritation to the nerve.
 This paralysis causes muscle weakness in one side of the face.

 Patients often find themselves unable to close one of the eyelids or wrinkle one side of the forehead/face.
 The eyes may become dry due to inability to blink.
 One side of the mouth may drool and droop.
 The sense of taste may change.
 Sounds may become louder, and headache may develop.